 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of this diagnostic test.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Allergy to blood or blood products—Should not be given to patients with these conditions.
+- Allergy to albumin—Should not be given to patients with this condition.

 - Congestive heart failure or

 - Heart disease (eg, coronary artery syndrome) or